0xAX/linux-insides/Misc/how_kernel_compiled.md

 endif
 ```

-Here we can see definition of these variables and the value of the `KBUILD_BUILTIN` will depend on the `CONFIG_MODVERSIONS` kernel configuration parameter if we pass only `modules` to `make`.
-The next step is including of the:
+Here we can see definition of these variables and the value of `KBUILD_BUILTIN` variable will depend on the `CONFIG_MODVERSIONS` kernel configuration parameter if we pass only `modules` to `make`.
+The next step is to include the `kbuild` file.

 ```Makefile
 include scripts/Kbuild.include
 ```

-`kbuild` file.
 The [Kbuild](https://github.com/torvalds/linux/blob/master/Documentation/kbuild/kbuild.txt) or `Kernel Build System` is the special infrastructure to manage the build of the kernel and its modules.
 The `kbuild` files has the same syntax that makefiles do.
 The [scripts/Kbuild.include](https://github.com/torvalds/linux/blob/master/scripts/Kbuild.include) file provides some generic definitions for the `kbuild` system.
 As we included this `kbuild` files we can see definition of the variables that are related to the different tools that will be used during kernel and modules compilation (like linker, compilers, utils from the [binutils](http://www.gnu.org/software/binutils/), etc...):

 ```Makefile
 AS		= $(CROSS_COMPILE)as